 22. Hoovering

-Hoovering describes “sucking” someone back into a relationship, usually after a round of silent treatment.
+Hoovering describes “sucking” someone back into a relationship, usually after a round of silent treatment or rejection.
 Hoovering has also been referred to as emotional blackmail.
 If the narcissist feels they are losing control, they will change tactics.
 They will validate you, be intimate with you, or make you feel good.
 Once things are better and the victim thinks the narcissist has changed, the narcissist starts the abusive behaviors again.

 23. Hogging the Conversation